HyUvscode/trackline-and-control-by-bluetooth/README.md

 # trackline-and-control-by-bluetooth

-This repo is a code of a contest class autonomous car level 2 in FPT Can Tho University organized.
+This repo uses Arduino code for a contest called Autonomous Car Level 2 in FPT Can Tho University organized.

-You can buy and made a car by follow the ThietbiLevel2.docx file.
+You can buy and make a car by following the ThietbiLevel2.docx file.

 ![Image Alt Text](1.jpg)